 Ingredients

-- 1 lb Chicken Thighs, boneless
+- 1 lb Chicken Thighs, boneless, or breast

 - 1 Carrot, medium size, chopped